AuthorJohn Nobilo. Archives

 On top of the much publicised re-write of the Trust Act, Inland Revenue (IRD) has issued a recent classification in relation to whom is classified as "settlor" of a trust.
 Section HC 27 of the Income tax act 2007 states a settlor is a person who "transfers value to the trust, for the benefit of the trust or on terms of the trust".

+However, IRD have recently provided definite clarification on this matter.
+A legislative amendment to HC 27 has been made and a "Commissioner's Operational Position" has been issued.
 According to s HC 27(2), a beneficiary who has taken possession and enters into a contract to lend money back to the trust may be deemed a settlor if he or she:

 However, a beneficiary will not become settlor if either: